konvajs/konva/README.md

 #Generation documentation

-Run `grunt docs` and see created 'documentation' folder.
+Run `grunt docs` which will build the documentation files and place them in the docs folder.

 #NodeJS

-Support of NodeJS is experimental!
-And package is not published in npm yet.
+Support of NodeJS is experimental.An nmp package is not yet published.

 We are using (node-canvas)[https://github.com/LearnBoost/node-canvas] to create canvas element.